 Fall and back to school have one delicious thing in common: apple activities.
-Apples seem to be a school theme, whether it’s giving one to your teacher, or decorating classrooms with them.
+Apples seem to be a school theme, whether it’s giving one to your teacher or decorating classrooms with them.
 But here in our homeschool, we like to do a little more than that with apples.
 And I don’t just mean eating them, because that is happening every day here!

-Apple Activities for Homeschoolers
+Homeschool Apple Activities

 Apples are great for learning about and getting your hands on fractions.
-Plus they are just plain delicious as a second breakfast or snack.
+Plus, they are just plain delicious as a second breakfast or snack.

 Hands-on fractions with apples is very simple to do.
 Decide on what fractions you are going to make, and carefully, preferably helping your children, cut the apples.
 Or just start cutting and see what fractions you and your kids can come up with.
 Have a piece of paper and pencil handy for your child to write their fractions out too.

 The great thing about apples is that they are easily cut into different sections (fractions).
-You can use your sliced up apples to make a peanut butter apple wrap, which is a healthy lunch loved here, apples with a little cinnamon and sugar, or maybe make an apple pie.
+You can use your sliced-up apples to make a peanut butter apple wrap, which is a healthy lunch loved here, apples with a little cinnamon and sugar, or maybe make an apple pie.

 You can also use the apple seeds for counting, dividing into groups, and more.
 You’ve got them, why not have a use for them as well.